 Members of WestCONnex Action Group (WAG) went to the WestCONnex community information session in St Peters on 7 December 2016.
-Here's what they found out.
+Here's what we found out.

 This “community information session” turned out to be an exhibition in a demountable with lots of maps and pictures of dump trucks and borers, WestCONnex posters spruiking jobs, environmental credentials, and brochures galore.
 There were lots of project reps present.
 Most came from the private firms contracted to build the WestCOnnex New M5, which includes firms owned by CIMIC (Leightons) and Samsung, both companies embroiled in major corruption scandals.